 The Mount Test

 You can tell whether your diamond earring is authentic or not by looking at the mount.
-Professional jewelers often place natural diamonds in valuable mounts, for example, platinum or white gold (see earrings for sensitive ears and best earrings for newly pierced ears).
+Professional jewelers often place natural diamonds in valuable mounts, for example, platinum or gold earrings.
 Luckily, there’s an apparent visual stamp that you can look at to make sure.
-For instance, if your stamp shows CZ, your earring is cubic zirconia.
+For instance, if your stamp shows CZ, you have a cubic zirconia earring.
 The same goes if you have a diamond ring.

 Visit a Jewelry Store

-If you don’t want to go through the headache of testing your diamond or gold earring yourself (see best gold earrings), you can visit a trusted jeweler.
-Most jewelers can detect a real diamond and precious metals in no time, and they’ll be more than happy to help.
+If you don’t want to go through the headache of testing your diamond, gold or silver earrings yourself, you can visit a trusted jeweler.
+Most jewelers can detect real diamonds and precious metals in no time, and they’ll be more than happy to help.
 They might even help you free of charge.

 The best part is that their results are always accurate because they have specific equipment for such tests.
 For example, most jewelers own a diamond tester, which is a thermal conductivity probe.